yegorsokolov/BotCopier/README.md

 ## Real-time Streaming

-When `EnableSocketLogging` is enabled the observer EA emits each trade event as a JSON line over a TCP socket.
-The helper script ``stream_listener.py`` can convert these messages into a CSV log in real time:
+When `EnableSocketLogging` is enabled the observer EA emits each trade event and periodic metric summary as newline separated JSON over a TCP socket.
+The helper script ``stream_listener.py`` can convert these messages into a CSV log in real
+time:

 ```bash
 python scripts/stream_listener.py --out stream.csv